Native Tree Starting Kits – All Reserved for 2023

 For the third year in a row, we’re providing free Native Tree Starting Kits to Hamilton residents to help us grow Hamilton’s urban forest!

 Grow your own native tree species!
-Kit includes (1 of 8 native tree/shrub species) 4 tree/shrub seeds/acorns, soil, growing pot, and tree planting and care instructions.
+Kit includes (1 of 6 native tree species) 4 tree seeds, soil, growing pot, and tree planting and care instructions.
 To register for your kit, complete the form HERE.

 NO GREEN THUMBS NEEDED: Just follow the easy step-by-step instructions and you’re good to go!
 When the time is right, we hope to invite you to plant trees at one of our planting events to grow Hamilton’s canopy cover!
 Read more about Canopy for Community.